-El Tatio Geysers – Roughly an hour and a half from San Pedro is one of the highest and biggest geyser fields in the entire world: the El Tatio Geysers.
+Roughly an hour and a half from San Pedro is one of the highest and biggest geyser fields in the entire world: the El Tatio Geysers.
 Meaning either “oven” or “grandfather” in the extinct Kunza language of the Atacameño people, the field is covered in eighty active geysers, as well as hot springs, fumaroles, and sinter deposits (a kind of chemical sediment that forms the strange rock formations found around geysers all over the world).
-Pathways cross the field (at safe distances from the geysers and springs) so you can walk past the different geysers and immerse yourself in their plumes of mist and steam.
+Pathways cross the field allow you to walk past the different geysers and immerse yourself in their plumes of mist and steam at safe distances.
 It’s like something out of a sci-fi movie and, as it’s best to visit in the early morning, a great way to start the day.

-Piedras Rojas – One of the most striking aspects of the Atacama desert is the richness and contrast of colors, from rocks to salt to water, and nowhere is this contrast more apparent and stunning than at the Piedras Rojas (Red Rocks).
-The expanse of bright-red rocks (which get their tint from iron oxidation) border on the soft turquoise blue of the Salar de Aguas Calientes lake, with colored mountains bordering on the horizon.
+One of the most striking aspects of the Atacama desert is the richness and contrast of colors, from rocks to salt to water, and nowhere is this contrast more apparent and stunning than at the Piedras Rojas (Red Rocks).
+The expanse of bright-red rocks, which get their tint from iron oxidation, border on the soft turquoise blue of the Salar de Aguas Calientes lake with colored mountains bordering on the horizon.
 It’s a deeply beautiful landscape and is an ideal spot for nature and landscape photographers.